gauthamramesh3110/blowfish-aim-adult/docs/experiment-results.md

 Read along each row: stock's error grows **5.7×** across the bands (10.0 → 57.4), the policy's only **2.6×** (14.9 → 38.3).
 That difference in slope is
 what produces the crossing.

+**Why the slopes differ.** A range query under stock AIM sums many independently noised cells, and their errors accumulate.
+The policy publishes numbers that are individually quieter — `Δ₂ = 0.46` on `age` against stock's 1.0 — so the same accumulation costs less.

+**Two honest qualifications.** It is *not* that the policy reads fewer numbers: the textbook picture, where a range becomes a difference of two running totals and the interior cancels, does not apply to this construction, which reads about as many numbers as stock does (spec §9.1).
+And per-number noise explains the direction but not the size — at the widest band `hours` reaches 0.33, below its own `Δ₂` of 0.44, which per-number noise alone cannot produce.
+The fit sits between measurement and metric, and these two metrics cannot separate its contribution.

 ### The ratio, and where it crosses parity